kanaka/mal/README.md

 * [step9_try](process/guide.md#step9)
 * [stepA_mal](process/guide.md#stepA)

 Each make-a-lisp step has an associated architectural diagram.
-That elements that new for that step are highlighted in red.
+That elements that are new for that step are highlighted in red.
 Here is the final diagram for [step A](process/guide.md#stepA):

 ![stepA_mal architecture](process/stepA_mal.png)